Description

 - Single/reverse design

-The Gadsden flag, both a comic illustration and a serious philosophy, is instantly recognizable as one of America’s oldest and most patriotic symbols.
-Since its inception in 1775 during the American Revolution, it has become one of the most iconic flags in American history.
+The original Gadsden flag, both a comic illustration and a serious philosophy, is instantly recognizable as one of America’s oldest and most patriotic symbols.
+Since its inception in 1775 during the American Revolution, it has become one of the most famous flags in American history.
 Indeed, the flag’s central image, the timber rattlesnake, is now as synonymous with American liberty as the bald eagle or the Springfield rifle.
-Though the flag itself can be found flying proudly from doorways and in front yards across the nation these days, its origin story is far less visible.
-It remains one of the most fascinating in revolutionary history.

 Gadsden Flag Meaning & History